QuinnContaldi/Computer-Sciene-Notes/Notes/CS 491/Chapter One/Problem Sheet.md

     ![](Problem4.png)

-    For each of the four pieces of data, indicate whether the data are quantitative or categorical and whether the data are cross-sectional or time series.
-LO 2
+    For each of the four pieces of data, indicate whether the data are quantitative or categorical and whether the data are cross-sectional or time series. #LO_2
 - 5.

-    **House Price and Square Footage.** Suppose we want to better understand the relationship between house price and the square footage of the house, and we have collected the house price and square footage for 75 houses in a particular neighborhood of Cincinnati, Ohio, from the Zillow website on January 3, 2021.
-LO 2, 3
+    **House Price and Square Footage.** Suppose we want to better understand the relationship between house price and the square footage of the house, and we have collected the house price and square footage for 75 houses in a particular neighborhood of Cincinnati, Ohio, from the Zillow website on January 3, 2021. #LO_2 #LO_3

     1. Are these data quantitative or categorical?